 Some things you should know:

-- Camping is 700 yen per person per night.
-You can also rentatent, rentashed or stay in the lodge itself.
+- Camping is 900 yen per person per night.
+You can also rent a tent, rent a shed, or stay in the lodge itself.
 The rentatents and the wooden platforms on which they are pitched cost 2,000 yen a night and are intended to sleep 4 in comfort.
 (You will be asked to pay the 2,000 yen even if you pitch your own tent on the platforms.)
-The sheds also sleep 4 but are overpriced at 6,000 yen.
+The sheds also sleep 4 and cost 6,000 yen.

 - When you pay to leave, it is assumed that you will be out of the gate within 30 minutes.
 If you need longer (for example, if you intend to leave late at night), say so when paying (otherwise, your ticket for raising the gate will time out).

 - Facilities include toilets, washing areas, a shower block and all the firewood you can eat.

 - Since about 2015, people who are desperate for firewood and too lazy to walk a few minutes have been stripping the trees in and around the campsite.
 This has upset the powers-that-be and they now point out on the campsite homepage that it is illegal to take a tool of any sort to a standing tree (dead or alive).
 Please respect this as, in the worst-case scenario, it could lead to a campfire ban.

 - The lodge sells things such as climbing guides, gas canisters, wine and souvenir tat.
 Expect a 20% markup.

 - There is a bathhouse in the lodge - 500 yen a dip (bring your own towel, soap, etc).

 - There is a shower shack in front of the lodge - 100 yen a pop, and not bad according to the last person I know who used it.

 - There is a shelter across the road from the lodge with various drink (including beer) and snack machines.